Yes, there are more types of credit than you probably think.

 There’s only one thing each type of credit has universally in common with the others:

-Every form of credit is a loan requiring repayment.
+No matter what form it comes in, credit is a loan requiring repayment.

 The journey begins with: